kylecoberly/advent-of-code-2023/3/prompt.md

 - A gear ratio is the product of those two numbers
 - Sum all the gear ratios

+Strategy:

+- Find all symbols
+- Determine if they're gears by counting the numbers around them
+- If they're gears, get their surrounding numbers
+- Get the product of each gear
+- Sum all the products

 ## Original Prompt

 --- Day 3: Gear Ratios ---